KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 A gondola ride through Naples Island and visit to nearby [Seal Island](https://en.wikipedia.org/wiki/Seal_Beach,_California) could be on the itinerary for next year.

 ![](pycon-us-2026-recap-images/nicks-on-second-chilean-sea-bass.jpg)
 Nick's was a short walk from Naples Island.
 This Chilean Sea Bass was absolutely delicious!
 It was exactly what I was hoping for.
 When I found out the very friendly bartender Garrett was originally from the Dallas-Fortworth area, I had to know more about his story.
-He visited Long Beach and came back to live, because it was paradise for him, money be damned.
+He visited Long Beach and came back to live, because it was paradise for him.

 After Nick's, I was able to make it to the [Queen Mary](https://www.queenmary.com/) in time for the 1:15 pm Glory Days Tour, recommended by a friend.